ghbore/protocol-cancer-cvd-similarity/README.md

       gencode_version: "36"
       ```

   2. The database used for pathway enrichment analysis.
 The options include MSigDB, KEGG, GO molecular function, GO biological process, or even a custom term-gene mapping file.
-The default is MSigDB.
+The default is hallmark.

       ```YAML
       # Available databases for enrichment analysis:
-      #  1. MSigDB
+      #  1. hallmark
       #  2. KEGG
       #  3. GO_MF
       #  4. GO_BP